DJ-Manjaray/Python-In-One-Line/README.md

 # Python-In-One-Line
+## Collections of Essential Powerful Examples Python Scripts for Everyday Tasks for Developers
 Solving complex problems was never the challenge; writing concise code snippets truly tested my skills.
 Now, I’m focused on transforming how you write and think, making elegance and efficiency second nature.